barc/backbone.giraffe/README.md

     npm install -d
     pm run all
     pm run all -ws # watches for file changes and runs local server at local.projmate.com:1080

+## Changelog

+### 0.1.4

+- Added the function `Giraffe.configure` which adds __Giraffe__ features to any object.
+It abstracts out common functionality and can be considered a mixin.

+- `omittedOptions` can be used to prevent `Giraffe.configure` from extending particular properties

+- `beforeDispose`, `afterDispose`, `beforeInitialize`, and `afterInitialize` are empty functions that can be filled in on configured object.
+  `Giraffe.wrapFn` adds before and after hooks to a function.

 ## License